souslesens/jowl/README.md

 ----------------
 ### API Documentation
 After successfully downloading the project and running it, here's the API that you can use

+Note that after running the App a swagger documentation will be available at http://localhost:9170/swagger-ui/index.html

 __Base URL__ : http://localhost:9170